Martu living deserts

 Our past work with Martu Traditional Owners in the Western Desert helped them care for their country

-Martu country in the Western Desert is a place of global conservation significance, rich in biodiversity and cultural value.
+Martu Country in Australia's Western Desert is a place of global conservation significance, rich in biodiversity and cultural value.
 Spanning an area twice the size of Tasmania, Martu Country includes parts of the Great Sandy, Little Sandy and Gibson Deserts.

 Martu country is one of the most special places not only in Australia, but in the world.
-It is the single holding of the largest and most intact desert landscape left on the planet.
+It is a significant part of the largest and most intact desert landscape left on the planet.

 The project supported Martu ranger teams: